 A major problem with Ralstonia wilt is that plants can be contaminated with the bacterium without showing symptoms.
 Eventually, in susceptible hosts like geranium, the bacterium colonizes the plant’s water-conducting tissue and blocks water movement, leading to leaf wilting and yellowing.
 Sometimes, only part of the plant will wilt at first, but eventually the disease is lethal.
 For more on this disease, check out our Ralstonia wilt pest alert.

-If you believe you are seeing ANY of the diseases described in this article, please contact me IMMEDIATELY at (608) 262-2863 or firstname.lastname@example.org.
+Please contact me IMMEDIATELY at (608) 262-2863 or firstname.lastname@example.org.
 We will need to make arrangements for appropriate testing.
 And also, as always, feel free to follow me on Twitter or Facebook (@UWPDDC) to receive updates on these and other diseases.

 Hang in there, be safe, and stay healthy everyone!